A child in a blue jacket picking berries alongside an adult from lush green berry plants on a sunny day.

 Battleview Orchards

-Nancy L.: Pick-your-own fruit has been a tradition at Battleview Orchards since the early 1970s.
+Nancy L. said: Pick-your-own fruit has been a tradition at Battleview Orchards since the early 1970s.
 Generations later, families still enjoy coming to the farm during the spring and summer season for u pick strawberries, peaches, cherries, nectarines, apples, and pumpkins in the fall that include weekend hayrides.

 Ochs Orchard